hpfast/ninjest/README.md

 Though maybe some kind of trace would be useful.

 Well, we can do that: the code can contain console.trace(value,desc) instead of console.log.
 But we might want to add a verbose flag.

+##Step 2: test groups

+the code comes from the book again.

+Ok, but the trouble is that we can't modify previous output to the console, as we modify parent elements in the browser.
+So we need to peek ahead and use some sort of queueing for this code.